Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 • keeping the Club's accounts

-• advising the Committee on all financial matters
+• advising the Committee on all financial matters relevant to the operation of the Club

 • maintaining a master roll of Members in all categories